atoms-to-intelligence/tapestry/README.md

 * `algos/`: pluggable algorithms can be added to this folder and be used.
 * `inbuilt_algos/`: algorithms already written are in this folder.
 * `utils/`: various utility methods and helpers.
+* `matrix_gen/`: code for generating sensing matrices.
+* `test/`: Code which runs tests
+* `matlab/`: some algorithm implementation in matlab.
+These are not actively maintained.

 Data and other files are layed out like this: